Blackhawk Museum

 The Blackhawk Museum, founded in 1988, consists of five distinct galleries in a facility in Danville, California with a significant collection of classic, rare, and unique automobiles.
 In addition to its gallery Classic Car Collection, the museum's four other galleries are The Spirit of the Old West, Art of Africa, Into China, and World of Nature.

-The museum is located within the Blackhawk Plaza shopping center and is an affiliate through the Smithsonian Affiliations program.
+The museum is located within the Blackhawk mall shopping center in Blackhawk, California and is an affiliate through the Smithsonian Affiliations program.
+The Museum is not affiliated with the Blackhawk mall.
 The museum is a subsidiary of a not-for-profit Behring Global Educational Foundation.

 History

 Founded by a partnership between benefactor Ken Behring and Don Williams that began in 1982, the Blackhawk Automotive Museum first opened its doors in August 1988.
 The museum was established to ensure that significant automotive treasures would be exhibited for public enjoyment and educational enrichment.

-Hacienda-based architect Doug Dahlin is responsible for the design of the museum.
+The Hacienda-based architect Doug Dahlin is responsible for the design of the museum.

 In February 2015, the Blackhawk Museum added a permanent collection of 19th century North American artifacts called The Spirit of the Old West, showcasing both the settler and Native American stories of the European expansion into North America during the 1800s.